124476/124476/README.md

 - Took first place at the Russian Product Programming Championship

-- The second place was taken by Professionals (WorldSkills) Russia "Software solutions for business"
+- The first place was taken by Professionals (WorldSkills) Russia "Software solutions for business"

 - Candidate for Master of Sports in Sports programming